 Anxiety and Addiction Treatment in Redondo Beach, CA

-If you have noticed when you are using social media, you are exhibiting symptoms of social anxiety, or if you feel you are addicted to social media, help is available at Clear Recovery Center in Redondo Beach, CA. We offer a wide range of mental health disorder treatments and addiction treatment programs for teens and adults suffering from social anxiety and addiction to social media.
-To learn more about our programs and treatment options, please feel free to give us a call or visit our admissions page today.
+If you have noticed when you are using social media, you are exhibiting symptoms of social anxiety, or if you feel you are addicted to social media, help is available at Clear Recovery Center in Los Angeles, CA. We offer a wide range of mental health treatments for teens and adults suffering from social anxiety and social media addiction.
+To learn more about our programs and treatment options, give us a call or visit our admissions page today.